'Not a security threat': Engineer Rashid tells Delhi court, seeks custody parole

 The NIA counsel opposed the submission and said being a parliamentarian, did not entitle a person exceptions from the effect of detention.

 "Today, he is a person who is an MP (seeking custody parole on grounds of fulfilling his duty).
-Tomorrow, a doctor may be saying that I am accused of an offense, but I need to conduct surgery to save the lives of people and that my patients are waiting.
+Tomorrow, a doctor may be saying that I am accused of an offence, but I need to conduct surgery to save the lives of people and that my patients are waiting?
 Can he conduct surgery?...
-So any person may say that I have to perform my duty, I have to discharge my function…," the NIA counsel argued.
+So any person may say that I have to perform my duty, I have to discharge my function…," the NIAs counsel argued.

 Sheikh Abdul Rashid, known as Engineer Rashid, defeated Chief Minister Omar Abdullah in the 2024 Lok Sabha polls in Baramulla.